-□ Photocopies: Make a photocopy of an encyclopedia article for a pre-writing activity.

-- Choose an article about a land mammal (leopard, kangaroo, etc.). - The article you copy should be between one-third and one-half page long. - □ Reference material: Have available for each student a Wildlife Fact File[TM] card, short book, chapter, or encyclopedia/magazine article about one particular animal.
-Make sure this resource provides him with the following information: - size, color, special body features - habitat (home) - living habits (eating, sleeping, moving, parenting, etc.)
+- □ Print a short article for a pre-writing activity.
+Choose an article about a land mammal (leopard, kangaroo, etc.).
+Print multiple copies if teaching several students. - □ Reference material: Have available for each student a short book, chapter, or encyclopedia/magazine article (either from a print source or the Internet) about one particular animal.
+Students will use this to write their report later this week.
+Make sure this resource provides them with the following information: - size, color, special body features - habitat (home) - living habits (eating, sleeping, moving, parenting, etc.)

-□ Game: "Categories" (see Lesson 4 Pre-writing Activities, TM p.
+Game: "Categories" (see Lesson 4 Pre-writing Activities, TM p.
 27).